-The minimum full-time residence requirement is eighteen weeks; this may be satisfied by one regular semester or two nine-weeks summer terms of full-time residence work on the graduate level.
+The recommended full-time residence requirement is at least eighteen weeks; this may be satisfied by one regular semester or three six-weeks summer terms of full-time residence work on the graduate level.
 Students who elect to be in full-time residence for this minimum period only will be required to carry part-time residence graduate work for at least four semesters.